AndreaMonnerat14/CAA-IoT_Project/README.md

        ('AnotherSSID', 'anotherpassword'),
        ...
    ]
-5. Upload the 5 PNG image files included in this repository:
+5. Upload the 5 PNG image files included in the M5 repository

 6. In the M5 Web UI, open the file manager (top-left corner)